erenovic/erenovic.github.io/_posts/2025-10-07-recap-on-lora-without-regret.md

 achieves the same downstream performance as updating every parameter.
 The results split into two regimes:

-- **Data-rich finetuning**: When you hammer the model with massive datasets, LoRA can run out of capacity.
+- **Data-rich finetuning**: When you have massive datasets, LoRA can run out of capacity.
 The low rank update simply cannot encode the richer signal you get from truly large-scale finetunes.
 - **Typical post-training**: For instruction tuning, domain adaptation, and similar medium-sized datasets, LoRA keeps pace with full finetuning.
 As long as the adapters are applied broadly across the network (not just attention